waffle-iron/anders.plashal.com/README.md

 - Logo Font: [Lato](https://fonts.google.com/specimen/Lato) (Google)
 - Logo Font Color: rgb(255, 255, 255)
-- Logo Font Size (px): none
+- Logo Font Size (px): null
-- Logo Font Weight: none
+- Logo Font Weight: null
-- Logo Letter Spacing (em): none
+- Logo Letter Spacing (em): null
-- Uppercase?: none/ no
+- Logo Text-transform/ Uppercase: null/ no

 #### Logo – Image ####
 Note: To make logo retina ready, enter in the width of uploaded image and use the processor code to take care of all the calculations.
 If i want the logo to stay the original size, then leave the field blank.